phisher98/cloudstream-extensions-phisher/docs/README-StremioX.md

 - Episode playback will show:
   > **No link found**
 - This mode is intended for **browsing only**
+- **To enable full functionality (Catalogs + Streams), it is highly recommended to use AIOStreams to wrap your desired addons.**
 ---

 ## Limitations ⚠️

 - This extension is experimental
 - Not a replacement for native Stremio
-- Catalogue addons do not provide playable links
+- Standard catalogue addon may not provide playable links without AIOStreams wrapping.
 ---

 ## Disclaimer